Search across 18 country guides, eco articles, photography, and travel resources.

 Photography Notes Memories from Australia

 The dolphins at Monkey Mia come in at around 7:30am.
-It is getting crowded at that moment with a lot of tourist with their feet in the shallow water and the dolfins coming nearby to say good morning.
+It is getting crowded at that moment with a lot of tourist with their feet in the shallow water and the dolphins coming nearby to say good morning.

 For Uluru, we had morning sunrise walk and evening wine tasting to watch the sunset from different points of view of Uluru or other stunning Rocks around.